 Hartlepool Family History Society members

-Each volunteer was given the names and dates of death of two Hartlepool crewmen, rather than ships, and asked to search for supplementary information such as names of spouse, children, parents, address, date of birth etc. This information, was added to the “Hartlepool-built” website, providing a valuable new genealogical resource for people researching their maritime family tree.
+Each volunteer was given the names and dates of death of two Hartlepool crewmen, rather than ships, and asked to search for supplementary information such as names of spouse, children, parents, address, date of birth etc. This information, would provide a valuable new genealogical resource for people researching their maritime family tree, but who lived outside the Hartlepool area.